 Grocery stores and markets located close to campus are:

-The closest full-service pharmacy to campus is Long Drugs (2470 S. King Street).
+The closest full-service pharmacy to campus is Longs Drugs (2470 S. King Street).

 Every Tuesday and Friday afternoon, there is a small farmers market selling local produce at the Campus Center, down the stairs from Jamba Juice.

-On Saturday mornings, there is a Farmers’ Markets selling fresh fruits and vegetables, flowers, local products, and hot food at Kapiolani Community College (KCC).
+On Saturday mornings, there is a Farmers’ Markets selling fresh fruits and vegetables, flowers, local products, and hot food at Farmer’s Markets (Oahu and other islands).

 There are many restaurants close to campus, especially around the intersection of University Avenue and South King Street.
 The Ala Moana Shopping Center also has tons of restaurants, and is also a great place to go shopping.